"To find health should be the object of the doctor. Anyone can find disease." —Andrew T. Still, MD, DO

 See below for an example of admission course prerequisites that may be required at CA programs.
 Please research professional programs for the specific admission requirements.
 If you need guidance on how to search for schools, please see the Peer Advisors during drop-in hours.

-General Biology with lab: Bio 161, 162, & upper-level Bio course (see suggested courses below)
+One Year of General Biology with lab: Bio 161 (4), 162 (4), & upper-level Bio coursework (see suggested courses below & check PA school requirements carefully!)

 • Note: